Klein-Maskit combination theorem for Anosov subgroups: Free products

+Note that the condition that this projection is {\em not} a singleton amounts to saying that $\tmod$ is not contained in $\emod$.

-\begin{lemma} Unless the projection of $\St(\eta)$ to $G/P_\tmod$ is a singleton, it is not contained in the antipodal set of any simplex $\tau_-\in G/P_{\iota\tmod}$. \end{lemma} \begin{proof} This projection consists of all simplices $\tau$ of type $\tmod$ contained in the star of $\eta$.
-(The condition that this projection is not a singleton amounts to saying that $\tmod$ is not contained in $\emod$.)
+\begin{proof}[Proof of \Cref*{lem:nontrivial projection}] The projection of $\St(\eta)$ to $\Ft$ consists of all simplices $\tau$ of type $\tmod$ contained in the star of $\eta$.
 Consider one of these simplices, $\tau_+$, antipodal to a simplex $\tau_-$ (of type $\iota \tmod$).
 Then there exists an apartment $a$ in the spherical building of the symmetric space $X$, containing $\tau_-$ and the chamber $\sigma$ which, in turn contains $\tau_+$ and $\eta$.
 Since $\tau_+$ is not contained in $\eta$, the stabilizer of $\eta$ in the Weyl group $W$ of $a$ does not fix $\tau_+$, there exists $w\in W$ fixing $\eta$ but not $\tau_+$.
 Thus, $w(\tau_+)=\tau$ also has type $\tmod$ and is contained in the star of $\eta$ in $a$.
 However, an apartment cannot contain two simplices of the same type both antipodal to the same simplex.
 Thus, the simplex $\tau$ cannot be antipodal to $\tau_-$. \end{proof}

 \begin{corollary} Suppose that $\eta$ is a simplex in the Tits building $\tits X$ of type $\emod$ which is not a face of $\tmod$.
-Then for any $\tau\in G/P_{\tmod}$, $C(\tau)$ cannot contain the projection $\pi_{\tmod}(\St(\eta))$ for any simplex $\eta$ of type $\emod$.
+Then for any $\tau\in \Ft$, $C(\tau)$ cannot contain the projection $\pi_{\tmod}(\St(\eta))$ for any simplex $\eta$ of type $\emod$.

-In particular, if $A$ and $B$ are nonempty sets in $G/P_{\tmod}$ which are antipodal relative to each other, then neither $A$ nor $B$ can contain any stars as described above. \end{corollary}
+In particular, if $A$ and $B$ are nonempty sets in $\Ft$ which are antipodal to each other, then neither $A$ nor $B$ can contain any stars as described above. \end{corollary}